itom-project/plugins/x3pio/docs/x3pio.rst

 Compilation
 ===============

-This plugin requires the 3rd party libary CodeSynthesis XSD 3.3.0. which can be downloaded from: https://www.codesynthesis.com/products/xsd/download.xhtml Other versions are not officially supported by the underlying x3p library (see www.opengps.eu), but XSD 4.0 also works (with the bugfix mentioned below).
+This plugin requires the 3rd party library CodeSynthesis XSD 3.3.0. which can be downloaded from: https://www.codesynthesis.com/products/xsd/download.xhtml Other versions are not officially supported by the underlying x3p library (see www.opengps.eu), but XSD 4.0 also works (with the bugfix mentioned below).
 Please install CodeSynthesis XSD 3.3.0 or CodeSynthesis XSD 4.0.0 and indicate **XSD_ROOT** environment variable